 Integrated cuff pressure controller

-- Integrated module, no need for external device handling
+- Integrated option, no need for external device handling

 - Provides continuous real-time monitoring and control of optimal cuff pressure during the entire ventilation period

 - Helps to prevent ventilator associated pneumonia (VAP) and tracheal injuries

 Improved cuff pressure management

 The leakage of oral secretions past the endotracheal tube (ETT) is a causative risk factor in the development of ventilator associated pneumonia (VAP), and excessive cuff pressure is a risk factor in tracheal injuries.
 Existing solutions for endotracheal tube cuff pressure management require manual monitoring and adjustment of cuff pressure, which is a critical aspect ofthe ICU staff workload.
 It has been shown that up to eight manual adjustments of cuff pressure are required daily to maintain recommended cuff pressure ranges (Sole 2011).

 We use IntelliCuff as a standard feature to prevent VAP in mechanically ventilated patients.
 IntelliCuff controls the cuff pressure automatically and regularly.
 This is a great help for us caregivers since we don’t have to check the cuff pressure manually every hour.

 - Continuous cuff pressure control can decrease microaspiration and VAP (Lorente 2014, Nsei 2011).